philhawksworth/fspe/ReadMe.md

 - `npm run build:local` to compile the following build tasks based on the cached content api
   - `npm run build:html` to compile the static html files
   - `npm run build:js` to compile the javascript and dotjs templates for client-side rendering
-  - `npm run build:css` to compile the styuls files into css
+  - `npm run build:css` to compile the stylus files into css

 ## Content API